-Radhika Meganathan explores the benefits and ways of training with another runner.
+Radhika Meganathan explores the benefits and different ways of training with another running partner.

 Running is often thought to be a solitary activity that many miss the possibility of running as a couple.
 The benefits of running with a buddy are many: